The disk came with the drive and/or interface and also contained disk copies of the tape based utilities supplied with the SAM Coupé.

 It contained the updated tape based utilities as well as some bonus BASIC demonstrations.

 SAMDOS has been designed specifically for the SAM Coupe computer.
-It is similar to G+DOS as used with the MGT Plus D Spectrum disk interface.
+It is similar and mostly compatible with GDOS & G+DOS as used with the MGT DISCiPLE and Plus D Spectrum disk interfaces.

 We use 80 track per side, giving 160 tracks per disk.
 A track is made up of 10 data sectors, each giving 512 bytes of storage.